tomgonzo/workbench-cli/README.md

 ## Usage

-Run the agent using the `workbench-agent` command followed by the desired subcommand and its options.
-Make sure your virtual environment is activated.
+Run `workbench-agent` with the desired command and its options.

 ```bash
 workbench-agent <COMMAND> [OPTIONS...]